workingDog/pochi/README.md

 ![viewer](images/viewerpage1.png)

-Once a presentation is selected, the App will download the full presentation in the background.
-The current number of pages downloaded to date is displayed next to the presentation name.
+Once a presentation is selected, the current page will be displayed and the App will download the full presentation in the background.
+The number of pages downloaded to date is displayed next to the presentation name.
-When all pages have been downloaded, only the title will be displayed.
+When all pages have been downloaded, only the title name will be displayed.

 ![viewer](images/viewerpage2.png)